History of Ethiopia: Aksum

-Introduction of Christianity
+Christianity, Judaism and Islam

-Christianity was introduced into the country by Frumentius, who was consecrated first bishop of Ethiopia by Saint Athanasius of Alexandria about 330 CE.
+Christianity was introduced into the country by Frumentius, who was consecrated as the first bishop of Ethiopia by Saint Athanasius of Alexandria in about 330 CE.
 Frumentius converted Ezana, who left several inscriptions detailing his reign both before and after his conversion.

-One inscription which was found at Axum states that he conquered the nation of the Bogos, and returned thanks to his father, the god Mars, for his victory.
-Later inscriptions show Ezana's growing attachment to Christianity, and Ezana's coins bear this out, shifting from a design with disc and crescent to a design with a cross.
+One inscription which was found at Axum states that Ezana conquered the nation of the Bogos, and returned thanks to his father, the god Mars, for his victory.
+Later inscriptions show Ezana's growing attachment to Christianity, and Ezana's coins bear this out, shifting from a design with a disc and crescent to a design with a cross.
 Expeditions by Ezana into the Kingdom of Kush at Meroe in Sudan may have brought about its demise, though there is evidence that the kingdom was experiencing a period of decline beforehand.
 As a result of Ezana's expansions, Aksum bordered the Roman province of Egypt.
 The degree of Ezana's control over Yemen is uncertain.
-Though there is little evidence supporting Aksumite control of the region at that time, his title, which includes King of Saba and Salhen, Himyar and Dhu-Raydan (all in modern-day Yemen), along with gold Aksumite coins with the inscriptions, "King of the Habshat" or "Habashite", indicate that Aksum might have retained some legal or actual footing in the area.

-Toward the end of the 5th century CE, a group of monks known as the Nine Saints are believed to have established themselves in the country.
-Since that time, monasticism has been a power among the people, and not without its influence on the course of events.
+Though there is little evidence supporting Aksumite control of the region at that time, his title, which includes King of Saba and Salhen, Himyar and Dhu-Raydan (all in modern-day Yemen), along with gold Aksumite coins with the inscriptions, "King of the Habshat" or "Habashite", indicate that Aksum might have retained some legal or actual footing in the area.Toward the end of the 5th century CE, a group of monks known as the Nine Saints are believed to have established themselves in the country.
+They fueled the spread of Christianity in Ethiopia by establishing many churches such as Abuna Yemata Guh (also known as the Chapel in the Sky).
+Since then, monasticism has been a power among the people, and not without its influence on events.

 Once again, the Axumite Kingdom is recorded as controlling part – if not all – of Yemen in the 6th century CE.
-Around 523 CE, the Jewish king Dhu Nuwas came to power in Yemen and after he announcing that he would kill all of the Christians, he attacked an Aksumite garrison at Zafar, burning the city's churches.
+Around 523 CE, the Himyarite king Dhu Nuwas came to power in Yemen and after he announced that he would kill all of the Christians, he attacked an Aksumite garrison at Zafar, burning the city's churches.
 He then attacked the Christian stronghold of Najran, slaughtering the Christians who would not convert to Judaism.